A blissful escape up the Hudson River, locking through Champlain Canal into Lake Champlain, wishing it would never end.

 The drive was easy from St. Michaels to Haverstraw Marina in West Haverstraw, New York.
 Only one major oversight—two hours into the trip, we realized we had forgotten our passports.
 That meant crossing the border into Canada would wait for another trip.

 It was a perfect New England weather day in Maryland, the proper way to start our trip to Lake Champlain.
-Driving north, we felt as if we were teenagers again on our way to camp.
+Driving north, we felt as if we were teenagers on our way to camp.
 This was too good to be true.

 It’s a big change seeing her in New York after years of cruising on the Chesapeake where most everything is flat.
-Green bluffs on the banks of the Hudson overlook Haverstraw Bay to the east of the marina, the widest part of the Hudson we will see on the trip, made us feel as if we were in different world.
+Green bluffs on the banks of the Hudson overlooking Haverstraw Bay to the east of the marina, the widest part of the Hudson we will see on the trip, made us feel as if we were in different world.

 We are still figuring out our systems, so tomorrow morning we’ll probably reorganize everything again.
 Living on our boat is like doing so in a Frank Lloyd Wright house.
 As long as everything is in its proper place, life is comfortable.